 It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go according to plan.

-Why is business development strategy so critical?
+Why is this strategy so critical?
 Let’s dive in: Your business development team helps your company identify new market opportunities and expand into new markets.
 They do this by conducting research, analyzing market requirements, identifying new product and service needs, and supporting sales, marketing, and product development initiatives.

-When building your business development strategy, you need to take into account a variety of factors, ranging from who you hire all the way to how to hold them accountable for the goals you set.
+When building your strategy, you need to take into account a variety of factors, ranging from who you hire all the way to how to hold them accountable for the goals you set.

 Here are five best practices to consider when developing and executing a winning business development strategy:

 Hire the right people for growth